 - Performing all the work that can be done online will reduce traffic congestion.

-- It is necessary to form an area-based committee and make arrangements to spray disinfectant spray on a regular basis.
+- It is necessary to form an area-based committee and make arrangements to spray disinfectant spray regularly.

 - In many areas, various development works were underway.
 Those remain half-done due to the Corona disaster.
 The appropriate authorities have to pay special attention to complete them properly